I’ve never taken part in Open Studios before. Where can I get help?

 What are the rules about roadside signs?

 We must all adhere to rules enforced by local councils and highways agencies.
-The night before, or on the first morning, place the A3 signs at key roadside junctions.
+The night before, or on the mornings you are open, place the A3 signs at key roadside junctions.
 We cannot guarantee that any placed on a highway will remain.
 Use the A4 sign outside your studio.
-After you have closed on Monday 30 August please remove all signs and store them safely.
+After you have closed please remove all signs and store them safely so that they can be used again next year.

 Are there any hints and tips from previous open studios artists?